HSF/packaging/RelocatableSoftware/README.md

 - Lookup paths when implementing "Plugin" architectures

 **NOTE**: Remember to document the odd difference in behaviour of `$ORIGIN` between link and run times.
 Basically, it appears that binutils `ld` *does not* expand it at link time, which can result in error messages about needing `-rpath-link`.
 This *appears* to be a [missing feature or bug in binutils](https://sourceware.org/bugzilla/show_bug.cgi?id=16936)

+**NOTE**: Behaviour of tools of as CMake and Autotools, which encode the rpath into the locally built binaries by default.
+This enables them to be run directly for testing and guarantees that they will find their dependencies.
+At install time, rpaths are usually stripped, unless configured otherwise.

 Scripting/Development Support Tools
 ===================================